Sometimes the best innovations aren’t new, they’re borrowed

 You bring your own booze, they keep it safe in a locker, and you drink it when you want.

-Two industry killing problems solved at once:
+Two industry killing challenges solved at once:

 Entry tickets to the club increased slightly from £5 to £10 as the trade off, but the overall savings and increased trust in what people were drinking more than compensated.
 Opening night with the new BYOB model quickly sold out.